 • Commit to ethical conduct and understanding power dynamics.

 To enter mentorship, you will need to have:

 • Retreat experience

 • Generosity for the teachings

 For completion of mentorship, you will need to participate in the modules and reflective activities, and demonstrate the following:

 *Sati Sangha has been approved as a 501(c)(3) non-profit organization, and relies solely on support and donations to continue our dharma teaching.

-This course was made possible by a grant we received from Hemera Foundation for developing “Healthy Buddhist Communities”.
+These modules were were developed with help from a grant we received from Hemera Foundation for developing “Healthy Buddhist Communities”.
 We are grateful for the opportunity to have such a relationship with them, and honor the dedication they have shown to foster good will among sanghas and support of dharma teaching.